 Students will revise writing skills and techniques.
 Students will learn to write to express an opinion in response to a brief.

-Students will learn to write and deliver a speech for purpose as part of the GCSE Language Spoken Language
+deliver a speech for purpose Mock

 Lord of the Flies for Literature

 Students will learn to respond to questions about the novel without extract, learning to construct an argument, justify their argument with well-selected evidence and explore analytically the themes, character, structure, form and context.